dotnet/designs/accepted/2021/objectivec-interop.md

 - Creation of a toggleable referenced `GCHandle`.
 - A callback that will indicate if a `GCHandle` and associated object are referenced or not.
 - A callback to indicate when an object involved in Objective-C interop has entered the Finalizer queue.

+A .NET runtime will also provide a guarantee that each thread running managed code will have an `NSAutoreleasePool` allocated during creation.
+This `NSAutoreleasePool` instance will be explicitly drained when the managed `Thread` is destroyed.
+For `ThreadPool` threads the runtime will allocate a new `NSAutoreleasePool` instance for each work item and explicitly drain that instance when the work item completes.
+Unmanaged threads entering the runtime but not created by the runtime, the main thread is the exception, will not be allocated a `NSAutoreleasePool` instance.
+The onus is on the application to allocate an `NSAutoreleasePool` if Objective-C types are used.
+This decision was made since it would impose a policy decision on the Objective-C interop consumer and implicitly add undesirable overhead with no recourse.

 **Delegates and Blocks**